Games-and-Simulations/sc-docker/README.md

 ## Usage

+### Bots playing against each other

 Launch headful play of [PurpleWave](https://sscaitournament.com/index.php?action=botDetails&bot=PurpleWave) and [CherryPi](https://sscaitournament.com/index.php?action=botDetails&bot=CherryPi) on default map.

     $ scbw --bots "krasi0" "CherryPi" --show_all

 Create game on the server (VNC viewer on port 5900) and wait for bots to join the game.

+### Play against a bot

+    $ scbw --bots "PurpleWave" --human

+Select a map, specify your race, and wait for bot(s) to join the game :)

+You can put the RealVNC client to fullscreen and play comfortably.

+(Although you might want to change your screen resolution to 800x600)

+The GUI is going to be probably slower than normal game due to streaming via VNC.
+It is however possible to play the game from the host if you have Windows, but it is more complicated setup.

 See [more usage examples](USAGE.md).